People around the world leave different "treats" for Santa Claus on Christmas Eve.

 Some people around the world are so thoughtful they put out carrots, hay or grass for Santa’s reindeer.

 What do you traditionally leave out for Santa in your house or in your country?
 Please let us know in the comments below…

 Now imagine me lifting my glass of milk, sherry or Guinness to you and saying, "Merry Christmas to all and to all a good night!"

 This article was posted on Wednesday, December 15th, 2010 at 3:30 pm and is filed under Canada, Christmas, Christmas Eve Traditions, Countries & Cultures, Denmark, England, France, Holidays Around the World, Ireland, Norway, Sweden, United Kingdom, USA, Wales.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 15 Responses to “What Do You Give Santa on Christmas Eve?”